-2 Rescue system for tangible cultural properties
+2 Rescue system for tangible cultural Properties

-Rescue operations for tangible cultural properties damaged by a major disaster, such as the Great East Japan Earthquake and the Great Hanshin-Awaji Earthquake had to be on a nationwide scale.
-In the case of the Great East Japan Earthquake, support system has been developed around a national research laboratories involved in cultural heritage, and "Committee for Salvaging Cultural Properties Affected by the 2011 Earthquake off the Pacific Coast of Tohoku and Related Disasters" (Rescue Committee) was established.
+Rescue operations for tangible cultural properties damaged by the Great East Japan Earthquake had to be on a nationwide scale, as the extent of damage was great.
+To organize a systematic approach, the Cultural Agency issued a call to national research institutions associated with cultural properties, and on March 30 the "Committee for Salvaging Cultural Properties Affected by the 2011 Earthquake off the Pacific Coast of Tohoku and Related Disasters" ("Rescue Committee") (figure 3) was established, with the rescue system headquartered in National Research Institute for Cultural Properties, Tokyo.
 The following is a list of institutions which participated in the Rescue Committee.

-Museums and art galleries, etc.

-National Institutes for Cultural Heritage; Independent Administrative Institution National Museum of Art; National Museum of Nature and Science, Tokyo; Japanese Council of Science Museums; National Diet Library; Japanese Association of Museums; The Japanese Council of Art Museums
+- Museums and art galleries, etc.: National Institutes for Cultural Heritage; National Museum of Art; National Museum of Nature and Science, Tokyo; Japanese Council of Science Museums; National Diet Library; Japanese Association of Museums; The Japanese Council of Art Museums - Universities, etc.: National Institutes for the Humanities (of which the National Museum of Ethnology, Japan is a member); National Council for University Museology Programs - Academic societies, etc.: Japan Society for the Conservation of Cultural Property; Japan Society for Scientific Studies on Cultural Properties; Japan Society of Archives Institutions; Cultural Properties Rescue Network

-Universities, etc.

-National Institutes for the Humanities (of which the National Museum of Ethnology, Japan is a member); National Council for University Museology Programs

-Academic societies, etc.

-Japan Society for the Conservation of Cultural Property; Japan Society for Scientific Studies on Cultural Properties; Japan Society of Archives Institutions; Cultural Properties Rescue Network

 The activities of the Rescue Committee and the types of objects eligible for rescue are specified in the prospectus.
 Briefly, the activities consist of providing support for rescue, temporary storage, and emergency treatment of cultural properties.
 Objects eligible for rescue are described as paintings, sculptures, craftwork, calligraphy, books, ancient documents, archaeological objects, historic objects, tangible folk objects, and other movable properties and works of art, without regard to designation as cultural properties etc. at the national or local level.
 Here, national or locally designed cultural properties refer to those pieces identified and designated as being of particular importance and requiring preservation under the national Law for Protection of Cultural Properties or local bylaws for cultural property protection.
 Incidentally, there is great significance in the definition of eligibility for rescue under the Rescue Committee operations.
 Under normal circumstances, the only cultural properties considered eligible for conservation by the Cultural Agency or local Boards of Education are those which have obtained designation status.
 However, eligibility for Rescue Committee operations is without regard for whether or not the article is designated.
 In other words, both the Cultural Agency and the municipal Boards of Education had greatly expanded their scope of operations to deal with the terrible tragedy of the Great East Japan Earthquake.
-Note that the last time such a system was organized with this kind of intent was in 1995, in the wake of the Great Hanshin-Awaji Earthquake1).
+Note that the last time such a system was organized with this kind of intent was in 1995, in the wake of the Great Hanshin-Awaji Earthquake [Relief Committee for Cultural Properties Damaged by the Great Hanshin-Awaji Earthquake Secretariat 1999].